playrusboy/Koalageddon-fixed/README.md

-# I am updating this fork for now as the other one went down

 # Purpose of this fork
 I created this fork to make Koalageddon work for the new Steam Families system.
 Credits to GreenLuma